ysyk2021/artificial-intelligence-and-augmented-reality-building-intelligent-ar-systems/src/chapter-3-4.md

-Augmented reality (AR) technology has the potential to transform many industries, providing new and innovative ways for users to interact with their environment.
-In this chapter, we will explore some of the most exciting applications and use cases of AR technology.

-AR Applications in Retail
 -------------------------

 One of the most promising applications of AR is in the retail industry.
 By using AR technology, retailers can provide customers with virtual try-ons for clothing and accessories, as well as interactive product demonstrations.
 For example, a customer might use an AR app to see how a piece of furniture would look in their home before making a purchase.